Rashid recall leaves England in a spin

 In February, the 30-year-old Rashid said he would not be playing in the four-day County Championship, which uses a standard red cricket ball.

-Instead he would concentrate on limited-overs cricket, which features a white ball as red does not show up against the coloured clothing players wear in one-day games rather than the traditional ´whites´, ahead of next year´s one-day World Cup in England.
+Instead he would concentrate on limited-overs cricket, which features a white ball as red does not show up against the coloured clothing players wear in one-day games rather than the traditional ‘whites’, ahead of next year’s ODI World Cup in England.

 Performances in the County Championship have long been regarded as the basis for being selected by England for Tests as it is the domestic format that most closely resembles one where matches can last five days.

-Buttler, however, had not ruled himself out of playing County Championship cricket for Lancashire this seasonLast month saw Rashid take 12 wickets as England whitewashed Australia 5-0 in a one-day international series.
+Buttler, however, had not ruled himself out of playing County Championship cricket for Lancashire this season.

+Last month saw Rashid take 12 wickets as England whitewashed Australia 5-0 in a One-Day International series.

 And he was named man-of-the-match in the decisive third ODI against India on July 17, a match played on his Headingley home ground, where he clean-bowled India captain and star batsman Virat Kohli with a classic leg-break as England sealed a 2-1 series win.

+“He’s one of the best white-ball bowlers in the country, hence why he’s been selected for the Test side,” said Yorkshire captain Steve Patterson at the toss.

+But Vaughan, a former Yorkshire team-mate of Rashid’s, had earlier described his Test selection as “ridiculous”.

-“It basically says our county game, the finishing school for our cricketers, does not matter any more and that it is irrelevant,” he said in a column for the Daily Telegraph newspaper.
-Rashid, however, said Vaughan was “talking nonsense”.
+“It basically says our county game, the finishing school for our cricketers, does not matter anymore and that it is irrelevant,” he said in a column for the Daily Telegraph newspaper.

-While batsmen will look to be aggressive against Rashid in a Test match, they will not be under as much pressure to attack him immediately.In a One-day International, bowlers are restricted to a maximum of 10 overs, but Rashid could find himself having to bowl three times as many in a Test innings.

-England wicketkeeper Jonny Bairstow has had a close-up view of Rashid´s bowling since they were teenagers rising through the Yorkshire ranks.“He obviously bowled really nicely in the one-dayers,” Bairstow told reporters at an event staged by Test series sponsors Specsavers at The Oval.

 LONDON: Adil Rashid is English and the selectors believe he is one of the best bowlers in the country.